Numerical Polar calculus and cohomology of line bundles: Numerical Polar calculus

 Let $I=(g_1,\dots,g_t) \subseteq \CC[x_0,\dots,x_r]$ be a homogeneous ideal defining $X$ and let $l_1,\dots,l_{n-j+2}$ be linear forms defining $V$.
 There is a scheme structure on $P_j(X)$ imposed by the sum of the ideal $I$ and the ideal generated by the $(r-j+2) \times (r-j+2)$-minors of the Jacobian matrix of $\{g_1,\dots,g_t,l_1,\dots,l_{n-j+2}\}$.
 Note that the dimension of $X$ forces all of the $(r-n+1) \times (r-n+1)$-minors of the Jacobian matrix of $\{g_1,\dots,g_t\}$ to vanish modulo the ideal $I$.
 As a consequence, to determine the scheme structure on $P_j(X)$, it is enough to take the sum of the ideal $I$ and the ideal generated by the subcollection of $(r-j+2) \times (r-j+2)$-minors of the Jacobian matrix of $\{g_1,\dots,g_t,l_1,\dots,l_{n-j+2}\}$ that involve the final $n-j+2$ rows.

 We start with a probabilistic algorithm that returns the equations defining the power of a polar class.
-This is then then used to formulate a probalistic algorithm to compute the degrees of the polar classes.
+This is then used to formulate a probabilistic algorithm to compute the degrees of the polar classes.

 \begin{rem} In practice we need to intersect general polar loci to compute the degrees of products of polar classes, so we need to know that general polar loci intersect properly.
 It is enough to show that for a purely $k$-dimensional closed subset $W \subseteq Z$ of a smooth projective variety $Z \subseteq \PP^r$, every component of $W \cap P_j(Z)$ has dimension $k-j$ for a general polar locus $P_j(Z)$.
 This is done in Lemma~2.2 of \cite{EBP}. \end{rem}